stevecotton/wesnoth/CONTRIBUTING.md

 WML files must be formatted with wmlindent, as this will be checked by the CI.
 Currently the data/gui and data/schema directories are exceptions to this, some of the unit tests are exceptions too.

 For C++ files, we have a configuration file for `clang-format`, however C++ formatting is currently handled by comments in code review without a check by the CI.
-This may change in future, but currently we want to incrementally move towards consistent formatting in steps that leave a useful `git blame` history rather than doing the whole codebase in one go.
+This may change in future, but currently we want to incrementally move towards consistent formatting in steps that leave a useful `git blame` history rather than reformatting the whole codebase in one go.
 For C++ changes in files that aren't matching the standard it's left to the judgement of the contributor.
 We recommend making a local commit before running `clang-format`, in case more code than expected gets changed.
 Some GUIs, such as Visual Studio Code, are able to run clang-format on just the selected text rather than the full file.

 Generally, we follow these conventions in our C++ code: